What does an Accountant do? A job description and career advice

 “A reflective and analytical mind helps.
 You also have to have the ability to engage clients at any level and the capacity to express yourself clearly.
 A capacity to work with numbers is important, as well as an interest in business,” confirms Ian Robinson Harris.

 Contemplating a career as an officially certified numbers guru?
-Learn more by downloading your free Accounting and Finance course guide via the form below.
+Learn more by exploring the Accounting and Finance courses from Open Colleges.